 More calories are burnt when you exercise empty stomach.

 There are no short cuts to reduce fat.
-During a workout both fat and carbohydrates are burnt.
-In a recent study it was shown that when you work out empty stomach you might burn few extra calories but, the total calories burnt turns out to be the same.
+During a workout, both fat and carbohydrates are burnt.
+In a recent study, it was shown that when you work out empty stomach you might burn few extra calories but, the total calories burnt turns out to be the same.
 So, the choice of eating or not before the workout completely lies on you.

 Walking at a comfortable speed for an hour is a way to exercise.

-A body in motion is always better than body at rest.
+A body in motion is always better than the body at rest.
 But, when it comes to losing weight you must gain speed.
 When you walk slowly, the insulin sensitivity in your body improves, there is a surge in your energy levels, the stress is reduced and your blood pressure is lowered.
 However, your weight loss results will depend on your starting point.
 If you are over-weight, slow or leisurely walking cannot be of much help.
 You must gain some pace to shed those extra kilos.

 The number of calories burnt during running and walking is the same.